Information for Faculty

 Guidelines for Interaction with Students Who Have Disabilities

 Disabilities are not protected under ADA law, however individuals with disabilities are.
 Because students with the same type of impairment vary in their level of functioning, it is better to focus on how the student performs in your class than on his or her disability.
 It is the student’s responsibility to request services from the Academic Resource Center.
-After the student and Julia Dunn, Associate Dean of Students, meet and agree on reasonable accommodations, you will receive verification of the student’s disability and an outline of recommended adjustments.
+After the student and Rebecca Frost, Director of Student Success and Disability Support Services, meet and agree on reasonable accommodations, you will receive verification of the student’s disability and an outline of recommended adjustments.
 Students with disabilities are advised to approach their instructors to discuss the requested accommodations.

 Information for Faculty Regarding Privacy